 - check the area in which the contractor will be working for any health and safety risks and either attend to the risks or make the contractor aware of them

 - familiarise the contractor and employees with the surroundings, equipment and emergency procedures and contacts

-- establish arrangements for contractors to report in and out of University premises, preferably a sign in and sign out process (for major construction work in secured sites this will not be necessary but make sure that the contractor attends to this)
+- establish arrangements for contractors to report in and out of University premises, preferably a sign in and sign out process (for major construction work occurring within secured sites this will not be necessary but make sure that the contractor attends to this)

 - accompany contractors into work areas